Home Privacy Policy Feedback Link to us Site Map Forums

-Question: In Excel 2003/XP/2000/97, is it possible to write a macro which would highlight any duplicate values in column A?
+Question: In Microsoft Excel 2003/XP/2000/97, is it possible to write a macro which would highlight any duplicate values by comparing partial cell contents in column A?
 My problem is that sometimes the cell values do not match exactly.

 For example, cell A1 contains "1234" and cell A2 contains "1234, 5678".
 Is there a way to compare partial cell contents so that a duplicate entry flag would be set for cells A1 and A2 in this example?